-Driving from Auckland to Paihia is a 3-hour trip (non-stop) on a busy New Zealand state highway.
-It’s a good idea to allow extra time for rest breaks, a meal or a wander around one of the towns along the way.
+Driving from Auckland to Paihia is approximately a 3 hour trip (non-stop) on a busy New Zealand state highway.
+It's a good idea to allow extra time for rest breaks, a meal or a wander around one of the towns along the way.

 Travelling to the Bay of Islands by car gives you the flexibility to stop at some of the interesting towns and attractions.
 We think you'll enjoy taking your time and spending a couple of days exploring Northland and the Bay of Islands.

 Here are two options for driving from Auckland to the Bay of Islands: a scenic route, with some suggestions for stops and activities along the way, and the faster, more direct option that includes a toll road.

 Auckland to Bay of Islands (the scenic route)